 The fastest way to style a basemap is to select an existing Esri vector basemap and then customize it with the Quick Edit tool.
 This tool groups layers into six categories (Land, Water, Roads, Boundaries, Buildings, and Nature) and allows you to easily style all of the layers at once.

-In your Dashboard, click New Basemap Style > Get Started.
+At the top right of the main menu, click > New Basemap Style > Get Started.

 In the Select Style window, click Popular > Light Gray Canvas > Select Style.

 In the Quick Edit panel, set the following properties to enhance the styles:

 In the map and mini maps, use zoom and search to explore the styles at different locations around the world.